URI schemes¶

 When a local IMAS URI is pushed to a server, SimDB rewrites it as a remote data

-URI so the data can be reached from machines other than yours.
+be reached from machines other than yours.
 The server’s

 imas_remote_host/imas_remote_port settings control this rewrite (see